marksmccann/modality/README.md

 # Modality
-Robust, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.
+Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.

 ## Overview
 With both a jQuery and javascript-only version of the modal, Modality will work for anyone.